 Although the cost of crude oil is one of several factors that comprise the cost of imported petrol or diesel, they are not intrinsically linked as the market prices of oil, and refined petrol and diesel can each be influenced by different factors, and therefore international refined fuel commodity prices may not move in line with crude oil.

-Currently, just over a quarter of the pump price is the actual cost of refined petrol while about 50% is tax i.e. 66.484 cents per litre in fixed excise, plus the Emissions Trading Scheme levy (approximately 5cpl) and GST (NZ has the sixth lowest fuel tax in the world; in many OECD countries, taxes account for around two-thirds of the price).
-This is important when monitoring movements in the international price of fuel: if the benchmark price changes by 10%, the pump price might adjust by 25% of that, i.e. only 2.5% (subject to the exchange rate).
+Currently, just under a third of the pump price is the actual cost of refined petrol while about 55% is tax i.e. 77.284 cents per litre in fixed excise (not including the 10c Auckland Regional Fuel Tax), plus the Emissions Trading Scheme levy (approximately 9cpl) and GST (NZ has the sixth lowest fuel tax in the world; in many OECD countries, taxes account for around two-thirds of the price).
+This is important when monitoring movements in the international price of fuel: if the benchmark price changes by 10%, the pump price might adjust by 30% of that, i.e. only 3% (subject to the exchange rate).
 Despite our high taxes, New Zealand has some of the lowest fuel prices in the Western world.

 On an annual basis, we calculate that the importer margin (the amount left after subtracting the fuel cost, taxes and freight from the retail price) in the past year has averaged about 45 cents per litre (regardless of whether retail prices are high or low), but can vary by several cents from day-to-day.
 The margin is even higher for diesel, at about 52cpl.
 These margins have gradually risen from an historical low of 15 cents per litre in 2008, which was at a time when oil prices were rising faster than retail prices.